ihor/NSPL/README.md

 **I($args, array $functions)**

-Alias for pipe.
+Alias for the pipe.

 *The following two functions were added for fun and don't have much practical usage in PHP.*

 **curried($function, $withOptionalArgs = false)**

-Returns you a curried version of function.
-If you are going to curry a function which reads args with func_get_args() then pass number of args as the 2nd argument.
+Returns you a curried version of the function.
+If you are going to curry a function which reads args with func_get_args() then pass a number of args as the 2nd argument.

 If the second argument is true then curry function with optional args otherwise curry it only with required args.
 Or you can pass the exact number of args you want to curry.
 ```php